ballerina-platform/module-ballerinax-hubspot.crm.object.feedback/ballerina/Module.md

 ## Overview

-[HubSpot](https://developers.hubspot.com/docs/reference/api) is an AI-powered customer platform with all the software, integrations, and resources you need to connect your marketing, sales, and customer service
+[HubSpot](https://developers.hubspot.com/docs/reference/api) is an AI-powered customer relationship management (CRM) platform.

-The `ballerinax/hubspot.crm.object.feedback` package offers APIs to connect and interact with [HubSpot API](https://developers.hubspot.com/docs/reference/api) endpoints, specifically based on [HubSpot API v3](https://developers.hubspot.com/docs/reference/api).
+The `ballerinax/hubspot.crm.object.feedback` offers APIs to connect and interact with the [HubSpot Feedback Submission API](https://developers.hubspot.com/docs/reference/api/crm/objects/feedback-submissions) endpoints, specifically based on the [HubSpot API v3](https://developers.hubspot.com/docs/reference/api).

->**_NOTE:_**
-This package may be changed in the future based on the HubSpot API changes, since it is currently under development and is subject to change based on testing and feedback.
+> **Note:** This package may be changed in the future based on the HubSpot API changes, since it is currently under development and is subject to change based on testing and feedback.
 By using this package, you are agreeing to accept any future changes that might occur and understand the risk associated with testing an unstable API.
-Refer to the [HubSpot Developer Terms](https://legal.hubspot.com/developer-terms?_gl=1*fmuxuh*_ga*NDU4NDIxOTA5LjE3MzQ3ODM3Mjg.*_ga_LXTM6CQ0XK*MTczNDgwNjI1OS4yLjAuMTczNDgwNjI1OS42MC4wLjA.&_ga=2.66923502.174841559.1734639641-983296813.1734639641) & [Developer Beta Terms](https://legal.hubspot.com/developerbetaterms?_gl=1*fmuxuh*_ga*NDU4NDIxOTA5LjE3MzQ3ODM3Mjg.*_ga_LXTM6CQ0XK*MTczNDgwNjI1OS4yLjAuMTczNDgwNjI1OS42MC4wLjA.&_ga=2.66923502.174841559.1734639641-983296813.1734639641) for more information.
+Refer to the [HubSpot Developer Terms](https://legal.hubspot.com/developer-terms) & [Developer Beta Terms](https://legal.hubspot.com/developerbetaterms) for more information.
+>
+> The feedback submissions endpoints are currently read only.
+Feedback submissions cannot be submitted or edited through the API.

 ## Setup guide